-CONSULTANT will coordinate with the County to get an update on the development of Town Centers and Neighborhood Centers recommended in the 2008 North Fort Myers Community Vision Plan, and compile latest information on approved and planned developments supporting their growth within the study limits.
+CONSULTANT will coordinate with the County to get an update on the development of Town Centers and Neighborhood Centers recommended in the 2008 North Fort Myers Community Vision Plan and compile latest information on approved and planned developments supporting their growth within the study limits.
 Goal 30 of the Lee Plan seeks to improve the community's livability and economic vitality of North Fort Myers.
 The proposed Town and Neighborhood Centers in North Fort Myers are shown in Appendix A.

 CONSULTANT will also compile information on all approved and planned developments within the study area in North Fort Myers that will help determine the Trail alternatives and types of facilities.
-At the end of this task the CONSULTANT will prepare a report documenting the approved and planned developments within the project limits, and identify opportunities for developing corridors with off road multi use trails and on street shared use paths parallel to Cleveland Avenue between the River and Pine Island Road.
+At the end of this task, the CONSULTANT will prepare a report documenting the approved and planned developments within the project limits and identify opportunities for developing off road multi use trails and onstreet shared use paths parallel to North Cleveland Avenue between the River and Pine Island Road.
+Such opportunities may also be considered in approved and planned developments along the east side of North Cleveland Avenue, from Bayshore Boulevard and Littleton Road.